Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** A person or group who receives benefits or gains from something.
 **Sentence:** The rural farmers were the primary beneficiaries of the new subsidy program.
 **Conversation:**
-A – Who will benefit most from the new farming initiative?
+A – Who will benefit most from the new farming initiative
 B – The smallholder farmers are the main beneficiaries.

 ---